BlakeTrebelhorn/Dota2Learning/README.md

 	features (columns) of the data.
 Many of these columns contain zeros, which would build useless trees.

 I next tried the Perceptron.
 I thought a little more before using this algorithm.
 Perceptrons learn by taking each feature and assigning
 	weights, which eventually makes a linear separator.
+After initial testing, the Perceptron was reporting around 91% accuracy, a great over the RFC, and much better than random.
+After some tweaking, the Perceptron reporting about the same accuracy.
+Because of the high accuracy reported, I realized I may have a linear data set.